Asthma and the Environment

 Homes with cracks or holes

-Cracks or holes are a maintenance deficiency linked to the presence of mice, rats, and cockroaches - which can harm residents' health.
+Households reporting cracks or holes in the home.
+This maintenance problem is linked to mice, rats, and cockroaches - which can harm residents' health.

 Homes with leaks

-Leaks are a maintenance deficiency that can harm health by introducing mold, which can worsen respiratory conditions like asthma.
+Households reporting leaks from outside the unit.
+This maintenance problem can introduce mold, which can worsen respiratory conditions like asthma.

 Neighborhood poverty

 The percent of households with incomes below the federal poverty level.
-Households without sufficient resources are often deprived of access to items such as health care and good quality housing that are needed to maintain good health.
+Households without sufficient resources are often deprived of access to health care, good quality housing, and other resources that protect health.

 Homes with cockroaches